MultiCraft/repixture/mods/rp_pathfinder/API.md

 	* `use_vmanip`: If true, nodes will be queried using a LuaVoxelManip;
 	  otherwise, `minetest.get_node` will be used.
 Required for async usage.
-	* `vmanip`: Only neccessary for asyn usage.
+	* `vmanip`: Only necessary for async usage.
 Optionally pass a pre-generated LuaVoxelManip object for the corresponding `pos1`, `pos2` and `searchdistance` arguments.
 Use the return value of `rp_pathfinder.get_voxelmanip_for_path` here.